FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

-This is the first time we've used this new code!
+We invented this tool for this lab!
-**Give us feedback on the server/smartphone setup.**
+**Give us feedback on Tinkerbelle.**

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.